 Before the Water Lilies.
 Monet discovers Giverny, 1883-1890

-In honor of the centenary of Claude Monet’s passing, the museum presents an exceptional exhibition dedicated to the artist’s early years in the village, from his arrival in 1883 to the end of 1890, when he became the owner of his house and began designing the now-legendary garden.
+To mark the centenary of Claude Monet’s passing (on 5 December 1926), the Musée des impressionnismes Giverny presents an exceptional exhibition devoted to the artist’s early years in the village of Giverny, from his arrival in 1883 to the end of 1890, when he became the owner of his house and began designing his garden.

-These formative years saw Monet immerse himself in his new surroundings: poppies and poplars, willows and winding paths, the hills, and the gentle flow of the Epte and the Seine, all part of a landscape shaped by rain and mist, sunlight and shifting skies.
+During these formative years, Monet explored his new surroundings: poppies, poplars, meadows and hills, the banks of the Epte and the Seine, all part of a landscape shaped by rain and mist, sunlight and shifting skies.

-Bringing back to the very place of their creation the works through which the master of Impressionism made Giverny his own, the exhibition will offer visitors the rare and poetic experience of seeing the landscapes of Giverny through Monet’s eyes, both within the galleries and beyond them.
+The exhibition aims to bring back to their very sites of creation around thirty works through which the master of Impressionism made the village and its surroundings his own, offering visitors the magical experience of seeing the landscapes of Giverny through Monet’s eyes, both within the galleries and beyond them.

 Curators: Cyrille Sciama, General Director of the Musée des Impressionnismes Giverny and Chief Heritage Curator, and Marie Delbarre, Research Assistant at the Musée des impressionnismes Giverny